-4.4.
+5.4.
 Emissions Reduction Benefits

-Transportation infrastructure projects may also reduce the transportation system's impact on the environment by lowering emissions of air pollutants that result from production and combustion of transportation fuels.
+Transportation infrastructure projects may also reduce the transportation system's impact on the environment by lowering emissions of air pollutants that result from combustion of transportation fuels.
 The economic damages caused by exposure to air pollution represent externalities because their impacts are borne by society as a whole, rather than by the travelers and operators whose activities generate those emissions.
-Transportation projects that reduce overall fuel consumption, either due to improved fuel economy or reduction in vehicle miles traveled, will typically also lower emissions, and may thus produce climate and other environmental benefits.
-Conversely, projects that lead to increased vehicle miles traveled, such as through induced demand, may lead to an increase in emissions.
+Transportation projects that reduce overall fuel consumption will typically also lower emissions and may thus produce environmental benefits.
+Conversely, projects that lead to increased vehicle miles traveled may lead to an increase in emissions.

-The most common local air pollutants generated by transportation activities include sulfur oxides ( $SO_X$ ), nitrogen oxides ( $NO_X$ ), and fine particulate matter ( $PM{2.5}$ ).
-Recommended economic values for reducing emissions of these pollutants are shown in Appendix A, Table A-6.
+The most common local air pollutants generated by transportation activities that directly affect human health include sulfur oxides (SO_X), nitrogen oxides (NO_X), and fine particulate matter (PM{2.5}).18 Recommended monetization values for reducing emissions of these pollutants are shown in Appendix A, Table A-6.19